 - PDA is not accepted or normal in Egypt.
 This includes holding hands and hugging.

 - We said it once but we’ll say it again.
 Do not drink the tap water.
-Even though Egypt is exciting, beautiful, and mysterious, it’s still considered a developing country and the tap water is not safe to drink, and not even to brush your teeth.
+Egypt is still technically considered a developing country and the tap water is not safe to drink, and not even to brush your teeth.

 - Carry toilet paper and hand sanitizer with you.
 Most public bathrooms do not provide toilet paper so come prepared.